DDH13/dc-wrapped/ReadMe.md

-This is the repo for the DC Wrapped.
+This is the repo for the DC Wrapped backend.
-We use a React frontend and a Node.js backend with a Postgres database
+We use a Postgres database hosted on Neon.

 ## Setup
-### Backend
-1. Navigate to the `frontend` directory.
+1. Navigate to the `backend` directory.
 2. Run `npm install` to install dependencies.
-3. Create a `.env` file in the `frontend` directory and add necessary environment variables for the database connection.
+3. Create a `.env` file in the `backend` directory and add necessary environment variables for the database connection.
-4. Run `npm start` to start the development server.
+4. Run `vercel dev` to start the development server.
+(This will simulate running on vercel locally.)

-### Frontend